csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 Here's an example: Let's say you're working with weather data and you have a spreadsheet that includes the temperature for a particular city for every day in a year.
 Each row represents a day in the year, meaning you have 365 rows altogether.
 With D3, you could create 365 DIVs -- one for each day in the year -- and their length could be determined by the temperature on that day.
 The hotter the temperature, the longer the bar.
 The end result would be a bar chart where the hottest days in the year have the longest bars.

 Most commonly, D3 is used to work with SVGs instead of DIVs.
-Scalable vector graphics (SVG) is a markup language used to render graphics and have a lot more flexibility when it comes to building charts.
-You can build SVGs within HTML pages, including in our index.html file.
+Scalable vector graphics (SVG) is a markup language used to render graphics, and they have a lot more flexibility when it comes to building charts.
+Like DIVs, you can include SVGs within the body tag inside your index.html file.
 We will discuss SVGs in the second part of this course.

 ### 1. Examples using D3